Killian2001/VV-ISTIC-TP3/exercises/balanced-strings.md

     The report obtained can be seen here :
     [`tp3-balanced-strings/target/pit-reports/202412061223/index.html`](../code/tp3-balanced-strings/target/pit-reports/202412061223/index.html).

-    PIT indicates a good line coverage (94%) of the test suite.
+    PIT indicates a good line coverage (94%) of the test suite ; this score is due to the fact the private constructor had not been tested, althrough it does nothing and it is completely useless to test it.
     The tool created 11 mutants, which had all been succesfully killed, producing a mutation coverage of 100%., which shows, with the previous metric, that the test efficiently covers and evaluates the behaviour of the `isBalanced` function.